huggingface/peft/docs/source/developer_guides/checkpoint.md

 }
 ```

-However, it is recommended to add as many entries as you can, like the rank `r` or the `base_model_name_or_path` if it's a transformers model.
-This information can help to understand the model better and to share it more easily with others.
-To check which keys and values are expected, check out the corresponding `config.py` file in the PEFT source code.
-For example, for LoRA, this can be found in [`peft/tuners/lora/config.py`](https://github.com/huggingface/peft/blob/main/src/peft/tuners/lora/config.py).
+However, adding as many entries as possible, like the rank `r` or the `base_model_name_or_path` (if it's a Transformers model) is recommended.
+This information can help others understand the model better and share it more easily.
+To check which keys and values are expected, check out the [config.py](https://github.com/huggingface/peft/blob/main/src/peft/tuners/lora/config.py) file (as an example, this is the config file for LoRA) in the PEFT source code.

-## Storing the whole PEFT model including the base weights
+## Model storage

-In some circumstances, you might want to store the whole PEFT model including the base weights.
+In some circumstances, you might want to store the whole PEFT model, including the base weights.
 This can be necessary if, for instance, the base model is not available to the users trying to load the PEFT model.
+You can merge the weights first or convert it into a Transformer model.

-### Storing the whole model by merging the weights first
+### Merge the weights

-The most straightforward way to achieve this is to merge the adapter weights into the base weights and then store the whole model:
+The most straightforward way to store the whole PEFT model is to merge the adapter weights into the base weights:

 ```python
 merged_model = model.merge_and_unload()